Music / Galneryus

-This band may exhibit the following tropes
+This band exhibits the following tropes

 - Auto-Tune: ONO.
-This is actually one of the major reasons many of the Yama-B fans left and/or see Ono as a Replacement Scrappy - Yama-B was not heavily autotuned to achieve the sound he did, and Ono has Auto-Tune like effects even in live performance.
+This is actually one of the major reasons many of the Yama-B fans left and/or see Ono as a Replacement Scrappy - Yama-B was not heavily autotuned to achieve the sound he did, and Ono has Auto-Tune-like effects even in live performance.